This post may contain affiliate links. Read disclosure policy

 - Add all of the ingredients except for the noodles and parsley to a crockpot.
 Stir to combine and cover.

-- Cook on high heat for 3 hours or until the chicken is tender.
+- Cook on high heat for 3 hours, low heat for 6 hours, or until the chicken is tender.
 Remove the chicken from the slow cooker and shred with a fork.
 Return the chicken to the slow cooker.

 - Add the frozen noodles and parsley, stir to combine, and cover.
 Cook on high heat for 45 minutes or until the noodles are tender.